For me, as an expert medical biller, this is the hardest question to answer.

 As always, consult a professional credentialing company or qualified practice consultant for questions regarding medical billing companies, their fees and if they’re the right fit for your practice.

-Cynthia Young, the CEO of STAT, which is a national billing, credentialing and practice management consultant.
+Cynthia Young, the former CEO of STAT, which is a national billing, credentialing and practice management consultant.
 STAT is a U.S.-based, national provider of credentialing, payor enrollment, rate negotiation, and other credentialing related services.